-University graduates are more prone to work below their skill levels, in the main if they have not graduated from an Austrian university.
-This is above all the case for persons who migrate to Austria at a mature age (over 40).
-It appears to be particularly difficult for university graduates from Asia, Turkey and former Yugoslavia to transfer their knowledge and skills to the Austrian labour market.
-In these cases, about two thirds tend to be overqualified for their jobs.
-The introduction of coordinated action by the various institutions involved in accrediting and validating skills and competencies acquired abroad in spring 2012 should contribute to a reduction in the mismatch of skills and jobs amongst migrants.
+University graduates were more prone to work below their skill levels, in the main if they had not graduated from an Austrian university.
+This was above all the case for persons who migrated to Austria at a mature age (over 40).
+It appeared to be particularly difficult for university graduates from Asia, Turkey and former Yugoslavia to transfer their knowledge and skills to the Austrian labour market.
+In these cases, about two thirds tended to be overqualified for their jobs.
+The introduction of coordinated action by the various institutions involved in accrediting and validating skills and competencies acquired abroad in spring 2012 allowed a reduction in the mismatch of skills and jobs amongst migrants.
 Research by Biffl - Pfeffer - Skrivanek (2012) provided the basis for a road-map towards accreditation of formal education acquired abroad.
-Further steps are taken towards validating competencies which have been acquired informally through concerted action based on a LifeLongLearning-Strategy of the government.
+Further steps were taken towards validating competencies which had been acquired informally through concerted action based on a Life-Long-Learning-Strategy of the government.